Low Histamine Yogurt Recipe (also Low Oxalate, Low Lectin, Low Carb Nogurt Parfait)

-- Put coconut cream, vanilla powder, flax meal, sweetener, and salt in high speed blender like a Blendtec Blender,*Vitamix blender,* or Ninja Professional or in a food processor.
+- Put coconut cream, vanilla powder, flax meal, sweetener, and salt in the same high speed blender or food processor.
+(No need to dirty another dish!)

-- Blend for about 4 to 5 minutes on high until smooth and creamy.
+- Blend for about 4 – 5 minutes on high until smooth and creamy.

-- Let it sit for about 3 – 4 minutes to allow the flax meal to thicken the coconut cream.
+- Let it sit for about 3 – 4 minutes to allow the flax meal to thicken the coconut cream mixture.

 - Layer the parfait into 4 glass bowls or parfait dishes.
 First layer the granola in the bottom.
-Then top with the coconut cream.
+Then top with the coconut cream mixture.
 Then add a layer of berries.
 Keep repeating the layers until you have used all the coconut cream.